Brooke domino SkodZinski

 During her college years at Rutgers University, she assisted in many equine studies and helped train horses and people for the Rutgers Day horse show.
 Throughout her 4 years in undergrad, Brooke worked full time as an exercise rider at Overbrook Training Center in Colts Neck, NJ and at Monmouth Park Racetrack where she was training to become a jockey as well as exercise and train thoroughbred racehorses.
 Brooke became an assistant trainer as well as became partner on some horses and decided not to pursue a competitive jockey career.
 She rode at tracks all around the northeast including Parx, Penn National, Belmont, Aqueduct, Delaware Park, and Laurel riding for different trainers; some including Kelly Breen (trainer to 2011 Belmont Stakes winner Ruler On Ice) as well as Jose Garoffalo (trainer to 2014 Florida horse of the year and 2014 Kentucky Derby Contender Wildcat Red).
 Graduating Rutgers University with a BS in Animal Sciences; Pre-Vet Option and a minor in Equine Science she stayed at the track part time until following her medical career as an equine veterinary technician.

 Although originally from New Jersey, Brooke is now located in Southern Maryland where she officially began her business, Valkyrie Performance Horses & Training; specializing in many disciplines of training including: hunter/jumper, barrel racing, mounted archery, trail horses, cow horses, basic dressage, desensitizing, and problem horses.
-She now currently offers lessons and training out of her personal farm Valhalla Farm as well as trains and sells horses out of Wolf Creek Equine as well bringing amateur friendly prospects along, check out our For Sale page to see some of her current prospects!
+She now currently offers lessons and training out of her personal farm Valhalla Farm as well as trains and sells horses out of Wolf Creek Equine bringing amateur friendly prospects along.
+Check out our For Sale page to see some of her current prospects!
 Sh